sensicode/bookshare/README.markdown

 **Do not edit the default theme itself as it'll get overwritten when you next pull down a copy of the latest Bookshare version.**

     $ cp -r themes/default/ themes/casterbridge/

 ---

-Make a copy of the sample configuration file:

-	$ cp config/config-sample.yml config/config.yml
+Add your theme to your git repository:

+    $ git add themes/casterbridge

 ---

-Open `config/config.yml` in your text editor and fill in your details.
-You can change these at any time in future.
+If you're hosting on [Heroku](http://heroku.com/), set up your [configuration variables](http://devcenter.heroku.com/articles/config-vars) like this:

+    $ heroku config:add BOOKSHARE_SITENAME="Casterbridge Bookshare"
+    $ heroku config:add BOOKSHARE_THEME=casterbridge
+    $ heroku config:add BOOKSHARE_EMAIL=mike.henchard@casterbridge.gov.uk
+    $ heroku config:add BOOKSHARE_NO_REPLY_EMAIL=noreply@casterbridge.gov.uk
+    $ heroku config:add BOOKSHARE_TWITTER=casterbridgebookshare
+    $ heroku config:add BOOKSHARE_GOOGLE_ANALYTICS=UA-XXXXX-X

+---

+If you're not hosting on Heroku (or if you want to run a local server, set up your configuration as environment variables.
 It might look something like this:

-	sitename: Casterbridge Bookshare
-	theme: casterbridge
-	email: mike.henchard@casterbridge.gov.uk
-	noreply_email: noreply@casterbridge.gov.uk
-	twitter: casterbridgebookshare
-	google_analytics: UA-XXXXX-X
+    $ export BOOKSHARE_SITENAME="Casterbridge Bookshare"
+    $ export BOOKSHARE_THEME=casterbridge
+    $ export BOOKSHARE_EMAIL=mike.henchard@casterbridge.gov.uk
+    $ export BOOKSHARE_NO_REPLY_EMAIL=noreply@casterbridge.gov.uk
+    $ export BOOKSHARE_TWITTER=casterbridgebookshare
+    $ export BOOKSHARE_GOOGLE_ANALYTICS=UA-XXXXX-X

-_sitename_ is the human-readable name of your site
+BOOKSHARE\_SITENAME is the human-readable name of your site

-_theme_ is the name of your theme's folder within `/themes`
+BOOKSHARE\_THEME is the name of your theme's folder within `/themes`

-_email_ is your main public contact email address
+BOOKSHARE\_EMAIL is your main public contact email address

-_noreply\_email_ is used as the sender address on some outbound email messages.
+BOOKSHARE\_NO\_REPLY\_EMAIL is used as the sender address on some outbound email messages.
 Use a noreply address at your domain if you've got one or your main contact address if you're happy to receive replies to these.

-_twitter_ is the name of the Twitter account for your Bookshare project.
+BOOKSHARE\_TWITTER is the name of the Twitter account for your Bookshare project.
 Don't include the @ sign at the beginning.
 Leave this out if you don't have a Twitter account for your Bookshare.

-_google\_analytics_ is the web property ID (starts with "UA") for your site on [Google Analytics](http://www.google.com/intl/en/analytics/).
+BOOKSHARE\_GOOGLE\_ANALYTICS is the web property ID (starts with "UA") for your site on [Google Analytics](http://www.google.com/intl/en/analytics/).
 If you're not using Analytics to track your web statistics just leave this blank.

----

-Add and commit the `config.yml` file to your local git repository:

-	$ git add config/config.yml
-	$ git commit config/config.yml -m "Added my details"

 ---